 On this page I want to share knowledge and give insights about the tailbone and tailbone problems.

 The tailbone is the lowest part of the spine and consists of a few small vertebrae.
-It mainly moves where it is connected to the sacral bone that lies above it.
+The name tailbone or coccyx is a bit deceiving because it indicates it is just one bone, and this is what also many doctors and therapists assume.
+The tailbones mainly move in the connection to the sacral bone that lies above it and the joint below.
 It is probably called the tailbone because this is where our tail would be if we had one, or are the remains of it if we actually did have one.

 There are quite some people that think the tailbone is located at the level of the belt.
 It is actually all the way down, at the bottom of the pelvis, just a little bit behind the anus.